This Nutella Banana Bread combines the best healthy banana bread recipe with magical, creamy Nutella for the best treat.

 This Healthy Nutella Banana Bread is seriously delicious.
 Let's be honest - banana bread with swirls of chocolate hazelnut spread, there is no way it can be bad.
 Do you love bananas?
 You will also want to try these Three Ingredient Banana Pancakes and Banana Oat Bars.

-What if I told you could "spice up" your banana bread with rich, creamy Nutella AND enjoy it AND it will only add up to 5 Weight Watchers points and come in at under 150 calories?
+What if I told you could "spice up" your banana bread with rich, creamy Nutella AND enjoy it AND it will come in at under 150 calories?

 Would you laugh at me?
 I would have!
 When I first heard about chocolate banana bread, I know I laughed.
 Those two things just don't seem to go together.
 After all, when you're watching what you eat and your calorie intake, every little bit counts.